snaldos/packing-optimization/reference_materials/notes/ilp_py.md

 ## DATASET 06

-Optimal (profit 2047, weight 2047) in 199 ms. For large, dense problems, Python ILP is correct but much slower cpp ILP.
+Solves large, dense problems optimally.
+Correct and reasonably fast considering python execution times.

+## DATASET 17

+For very small datasets, ILP is overkill and slower than other approaches.